brisa-build/brisa/docs/02-building-your-application/03-data-fetching/02-server-actions.md

 While web-components these actions are browser events and are processed from the client, in server components these actions are executed on the server, having access to the serialized event.

+> [!TIP]
+>
+> You can pass server actions as props in the same way of events.
+At the moment the action is placed in a web component, inside the web component the real event of the browser acts, and outside the web component then it is executed from the server.

 ## Behavior

 - Server Actions are not limited to `<form>` and can be invoked from any element like `<button>`.